Denise Davis

 Hopefully, by following the discussion in this article, you are now better prepared to file probate in North Carolina without a lawyer.

-Going through probate can be a stressful task, however we are here to help remove some of that stress from you. let me put in place the services you may need to help you get through the probate process easier and quicker.
+Going through probate can be a stressful task, however we are here to help remove some of that stress from you.
+Speak with me, just to see if I can help you.
+You are not under any obligations to use my services, if you do not feel I am a good fit for you.

 Certified Probate Real Estate Specialist